DavidVeld/CarboLifeCalc---FrameWork/README.md

 This version will always begin with a 1.8.x.x version The NET 8 will begin with a 1.9.x.x version

-This version works on Revit 2024 and below, and is to be used for the Rhino grasshopper plugin: CarboCroc
+This version works on Revit 2024 and below

 This version will only keep essential features working to run the calculator.
 The NET version will progress with more up to date features and updates.
 (Revit 2025 onwards)